Skip to main content

 This lessens the burden on your pancreas and helps restore metabolic order.
 Movement also influences cortisol, your primary stress hormone.
 While intense exercise is a temporary stressor that raises cortisol, regular, moderate activity helps regulate its long-term rhythm.

-It improves the efficiency of your body’s system, preventing the chronic elevation of cortisol that can suppress thyroid function and impair sex hormone production.
+It improves the efficiency of your body’s stress response system, preventing the chronic elevation of cortisol that can suppress thyroid function and impair sex hormone production.
 The goal of movement in this context is consistency, providing a regular signal to your body that it is strong, capable, and efficient.

 Sleep and System-Wide Restoration

 Sleep is the period dedicated to endocrine maintenance and repair.
 It is during deep sleep that your body performs its most critical hormonal housekeeping.
-The brain clears metabolic waste, the releases growth hormone to repair tissues, and the nervous system shifts from a “fight-or-flight” state to one of “rest-and-digest.”
+The brain clears metabolic waste, the pituitary gland releases growth hormone to repair tissues, and the nervous system shifts from a “fight-or-flight” state to one of “rest-and-digest.”
 Sleep deprivation directly disrupts this process.

 Just one night of poor sleep can alter the balance of ghrelin and leptin, the hormones that control hunger and satiety, leading to increased appetite and cravings.
 Chronic sleep loss elevates cortisol, worsens insulin resistance, and depletes the resources needed for optimal sex hormone production.
 Prioritizing seven to nine hours of high-quality, uninterrupted sleep is a non-negotiable requirement for hormonal restoration.
 It provides the biological quiet necessary for the system to reset itself each night.